sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Keep in mind that some banks charge different spreads depending on how much you transfer. $1,100 worked best for Stephen.

+Spreads are not always fixed, weekends can cost more so be careful.

 <section id="Money-Taxes" />
 ### Taxes